A Guide to Studying for the Exam

 Look at the Core Competencies PAPHS document to identify the Knowledge, Skills, and Abilities you feel competent in and use it to guide you through additional study needs.

 Now that you know the competency areas, learn the weighting of each domain in the exam.
-You will find the exam blueprint at http://certification.acsm.org/paphs-domains.
+You will find the exam content areas at http://certification.acsm.org/paphs-domains.
 How competent are you in those areas?
 Now you know where you need to spend more time in preparation and study.

 Some of the study material listed is available at no cost on the websites below.